chaosrun/vikinglotto-generator/README.md

 This program generates a set of randomly picked [Vikinglotto](https://en.wikipedia.org/wiki/Vikinglotto) lottery numbers.

-The program's output supports showing the findings using 'cowsay' for added interest.
+The program's output supports showing the findings using `cowsay` for added interest.
 The generated numbers are stored in a log file and can be reviewed if necessary.

 [中文说明](./README_CN.md)